abkhairi/mon_irc/README.md

 if they are ready for input/output operations (e.g., reading, writing).
 The code you provided:

 int ret = poll(fds, nfds, -1);

+The recv() :
+    function in socket programming is used to receive data from a connected socket.
+It allows the server or client to read incoming messages sent by the other end of the connection

+ssize_t recv(int sockfd, void *buf, size_t len, int flags);